openstack-charmers/charm-zookeeper-k8s/docs/thoughts.md

 ### juju ssh

-As a newbie it's not clear to me if `juju ssh zookeeper-k8s/0` will bring me to ZooKeeper container or to the sidecar container
+As a newbie it's not clear to me if `juju ssh zookeeper-k8s/0` will bring me to the ZooKeeper container or to the sidecar container

 ```
 $ juju status